prabhudattaMohapatra/myPrompts/India_test_case_generation/prompt.md

 - **Verify tax slabs, surcharges, and cess are accurate for the assessment year**
 - Verify output data logically corresponds to input data for each employee
 - **Verify mathematical accuracy of all calculations**
-- **Verify step-by-step calculation documentation is included in YAML files and Detailed Output CSV**
+- **Verify step-by-step calculation documentation is included in Detailed Output CSV**
 - **Verify rule IDs are referenced where applicable**
 - **Verify rule-to-test-case mapping document is created**
 - **Verify boundary conditions are tested**